 The sequence corresponds to the steps indicated in the diagnostic table.

-3. This operation tests the ground signal supplied by the ECM to control the fuel pump relay.
+3. This operation checks the ground signal supplied by the ECM to control the fuel pump relay.

-7. By checking the wiring in steps 2 - 6, you can detect a malfunction of the fuel pump relay.
+7. By checking the wiring using steps 2 - 6, you can detect a faulty fuel pump relay.

-9. After determining the absence of a ground signal from the ECM to the fuel pump relay, it can be assumed that the fault is in the ECM or in the wiring between the ECM and the fuel pump relay.
+9. Once it is determined that there is no ground signal from the ECM to the fuel pump relay, it can be assumed that the fault is in the ECM or in the wiring between the ECM and the fuel pump relay.

-Checking the fuel pump relay circuit; Checking the fuel pump relay circuit; Checking the relay circuit of the electric fuel pump
+Checking the fuel pump relay circuit; Checking the fuel pump relay circuit; Checking the electric fuel pump relay circuit

-Does the fuel pump run for the set time?
+Does the fuel pump operate for the specified time?

 |